mostafij-rahman/Explainable_Methods-Predict_News_Article_Bias/README.md

 2. The Predict_Bias_in_News_Article_LR-Model_SHAP.ipynb notebook contains a multiclass logistic regression model for article bias prediction with SHAP explanation.

 ## Requirements
 Install the requirements.txt file to get the required libraries.
-Additionally you need to install shap==0.38.1 library using 'pip install shap==0.38.1'.